mailq/datajava/sdk/README.md

 ## Other integrations

 Not implemented yet.
 But the conversion from `Datastar.Event` to standard SSE events should be easy.
 Look at `VertxDatastar.java` for inspiration.

+If you prefer Kotlin and Ktor, or Scala with Alpakka, or Groovy with Grails then you have to implement the conversion on your own (PRs welcome).

 Which integration is missing?